But I have always loved impressionism. Always. This isn't something that has changed as I have just passed my 40th birthday.

 The thing that I've only realised over recent years is that the impressionists as people were also truly amazing.

 They were ridiculed for the best part of the 1860s and 1870s, but they kept going; many of them struggled to make ends meet (Monet sent scores of begging letters in the 1870s); and they did quite remarkable things (Manet fought a duel and defended Paris when the Prussians laid siege to it, for instance).

 And so I've slowly put this website together ...

-I hope you like the site.
+I hope you like the site, which is now generating about 1000 page views a day.
 Any comments, information, updates, musings, complaints, rants can be emailed to firstname.lastname@example.org.

 P.s.
 I have big plans for this website in 2022 and am looking for a new content writer.
 I want to add one article a week of either 1,500 (£60) or 2,500 words (£100).
 If you are interested, please get in touch at the above email address or using the contact form.
 Genuine art lovers only please!